There are many ways to make a funeral service personal and meaningful and to reflect the individual wishes and traditions of the person and family.

 Usually music is a very important part of the ceremony.
 It can add to the mood or can convey a special theme or message.
 Recorded music can be played or live music of all genres is available.
 Some churches, however, have strict guidelines about the type of music permitted and you must check with your Minister regarding this.
 We have a large music library and can help source music for you as well as provide a PA system if required.

 An “Order of Service” leaflet can be very helpful for mourners and can also be sent to people unable to attend.
 The leaflet outlines the service and contains the words to the hymns, poems and other elements of the service.
 We would be pleased to help you organise and order the leaflets.

 As an alternative to an Order of Service leaflet, some families choose to provide a Bookmark or Thank you card which is personalised with a photo, poem or message from the family.
 These can also be sent to those who cannot attend, or who may have sent flowers or cards.

-A meaningful visual presentation of the person’s life journey set in photos can be especially appreciated by family and friends.
-Upon request, we can create a DVD presentation of 20-30 photos, set to a song of your choice to be shown on screen during the service.
+A meaningful visual presentation or Photo Tribute, of the person’s life journey set in photos can be especially appreciated by family and friends.
+Upon request, we can create a presentation of 30-40 photos, set to a song of your choice to be shown on screen during the service.
 Extra photos will often require a 2nd song, so the presentation is not rushed.